AlessandroMinali/rye/views/help.md

 #### Don't know where to put code?

-Here is all custom code discussed in the excerises: <a href="https://github.com/AlessandroMinali/rye" target="_blank">code</a>
+Here is all custom code discussed in the exercises: <a href="https://github.com/AlessandroMinali/rye" target="_blank">code</a>

 #### Deploy Issues